AI Automation/Financial Services

 What Problem Does This Solve?

-Our process starts by connecting to your telephony provider (like Twilio) and getting read-only API access to your Agency Management System.
-We analyze the last 90 days of call logs and support tickets to identify the 5-10 most common and time-consuming policy questions your agents handle.
+Syntora's approach to engineering a voice AI system for policy questions begins with a thorough discovery phase.
+This phase would involve connecting to your chosen telephony provider (e.g., Twilio) and establishing read-only API access to your Agency Management System, such as Applied Epic, Vertafore, or HawkSoft.
+We would analyze existing call logs and support tickets to identify the most common and time-consuming policy questions agents currently handle, focusing on those with a high potential for accurate automation.

-We build the core agent as a Python service using FastAPI, deployed on AWS Lambda for efficiency.
-When a call comes in, we use a service like Deepgram for real-time speech-to-text transcription with latency under 2 seconds.
-The transcribed text is sent to the Claude 3 Sonnet API, which performs intent recognition to classify the caller's question (e.g., 'coverage_check', 'billing_inquiry', 'update_address').
+The core voice agent would be engineered as a Python service using FastAPI, designed for deployment on AWS Lambda.
+This architecture ensures high efficiency, scalability, and cost-effectiveness.
+When a customer call is received, a service like Deepgram would perform real-time speech-to-text transcription.
+The architecture would aim for transcription latency under 2 seconds.
+The transcribed text would then be sent to the Claude API, which performs intent recognition to classify the caller's question (e.g., 'coverage_check', 'billing_inquiry', 'update_address', or 'claim_status').
+We've used Claude API for document parsing in financial contexts, and its capabilities are directly applicable to understanding nuanced insurance queries.

-Once the intent is known, the FastAPI service queries your AMS API for the caller's specific policy details.
-The relevant text from the policy document is passed as context to a second Claude API call, which generates a precise, natural language answer.
-This answer is converted back to audio using a text-to-speech API and delivered to the customer.
-The entire interaction, from question to answer, takes less than 5 seconds.
+Once the intent is recognized, the FastAPI service would securely query your AMS API for the caller's specific policy details.
+Relevant information extracted from the policy—such as coverage limits, deductibles, or specific endorsements—would be passed as context to a second Claude API call.
+This allows the AI to generate a precise, natural language answer tailored to the individual policy.
+This answer is then converted back to audio using a text-to-speech API and delivered to the customer.
+The design target for the entire interaction, from the customer's question to the AI's answer, would be under 5 seconds.

-If the AI's confidence in an answer is below 95% or the caller says 'speak to an agent,' the system automatically transfers the call to the live agent queue.
-Every transcript and AI response is logged in a Supabase database.
-This provides a clear audit trail and a data source for identifying new question types to automate, ensuring the system improves over time.
+If the AI's confidence in an answer falls below a defined threshold, or if the caller explicitly requests to speak with a human, the system would automatically transfer the call to a live agent queue.
+Every transcript, AI response, and system action would be logged in a Supabase database.
+This logging provides a comprehensive audit trail and a valuable data source to identify new question types or edge cases for potential future automation, allowing for continuous improvement of the system over time.
+Client deliverables would include the deployed system, comprehensive documentation, and knowledge transfer to internal teams.

 Answer Policy Questions in 5 Seconds